tomduck/pandoc-eqnos/README.md

 Getting Help
 ------------

-If you have any difficulties with pandoc-eqnos, please [file an issue] on github.
+If you have any difficulties with pandoc-eqnos, or would like to see a new feature, please [file an Issue] on GitHub.

 [file an issue]: https://github.com/tomduck/pandoc-eqnos/issues